In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Nativity Scenes in Mallorca

-If you are visiting Mallorca at Christmas, check out the nativity scenes or “belens” (Bethlehems) which are on display not only in the “Ayuntamiento” or Town Hall in front of the Olive Tree in Plaza de Cort in Palma, but also in many towns around the island from Deia to Alcudia.
+If you are visiting Mallorca at Christmas, check out the nativity scenes or “belens” (Bethlehems) which are on display not only in the “Ayuntamiento” or Town Hall in front of the Olive Tree in Plaza de Cort in Palma but also in many towns around the island from Deia to Alcudia.

 These nativity scenes are a huge part of the Christmas festivities and visitors will queue up to see them.